 Mats up to two feet thick washed ashore at Pinfold Bay, King’s Bay, Hope Beach, Kilgwyn, and Little Rockly Bay.
 In Trinidad, east coast beaches from Cumana to Guayaguayare were affected.

 Aerial photos of Sargassum affecting Tobago’s coastlines.
 Photos: TEMA

 Sargassum returned across Tobago by mid-2017, affecting both the island’s Atlantic (Windward) and Leeward coasts.
 These included Lambeau, Rockly Bay, Bacolet, John Dial, Hope, Argyle, Roxborough, and Speyside.

 Sargassum began to pile up across Trinidad’s Mayaro coastline starting by mid-February 2018, with the seaweed observed on stretches of beach including such popular areas as Plaisance Road, Church Road, and Indian Bay.

 Mounds of Sargassum were piled as high as 3 feet on the Mayaro shoreline.
-The seaweed adversely affected the local tourism and fishing industry due to the inaccessible beaches and foul smell of the decaying Sargassum.
+The seaweed adversely affected the local tourism and fishing industry due to the inaccessible beaches and the foul smell of the decaying Sargassum.

-Sargassum began to affect coasts of Tobago by June through July 2018, with accumulations occurring in Speyside, Roxborough, and Lambeau.
+Sargassum began to affect the coasts of Tobago by June through July 2018, with accumulations occurring in Speyside, Roxborough, and Lambeau.

 Effects & Hazards